faoroj/Diabetes-Data-Analysis/README.md

 1. What are the most significant demographic and health-related factors associated with diabetes prevalence?
 2. How does the prevalence of diabetes differ across age groups, genders, and BMI categories?
 3. What is the relationship between diabetes and other health conditions such as hypertension and heart disease?
-4. How does smoking history impact the risk of developin diabetes?
+4. How does smoking history impact the risk of developing diabetes?

 ### **Key Insights:**